nkayen/Instructional-Design/README.md

 # Licensing and Usage Disclaimer
 This portfolio concerns proprietary work and is intended for informational and demonstrative purposes only.
 No proprietary content related to the e-Learning courses or code are included in this repository.
 This project and its contents are licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).<br><br>
-In summary, you are free to share this document, but you may not adapt, modify, or use the content for commercial purposes.
+In summary, you are free to share this document, but you may not adapt, modify, or use the content for commercial nor (AI) training purposes.